onixgod/SOC-Automation-Project/README.md

 ![Screenshot 2025-06-15 220202](https://github.com/user-attachments/assets/e1502738-1d67-4483-a862-108b7d73cda1)<br>
 _Opening port 9000 for incoming traffic_

 Note: I faced an issue with the ThHive API After troubleshooting, I found out the API was passing the arguments in the wrong format.
 I managed to fix the API body; see below the default setup and the changes I made.
 If you are facing similar issues, this may help you resolve them.
-I noted Steven from @MyDFIR has a different problem with another API.
+I noted that Steven from @MyDFIR has a different problem with another API.

 ![Screenshot 2025-06-16 093947](https://github.com/user-attachments/assets/12363a95-4b28-4e23-b6db-4ab0dd2053ac)<br>
 _Default API request format_

-I found out that `description`, `flag`, `pap`, `tags` and `tip` were not passing the values in the correct format, I changed them.
+I found out that `description`, `flag`, `pap`, `tags` and `tip` were not passing the values in the correct format, so I changed them.

 ![image](https://github.com/user-attachments/assets/f2d82347-897a-48cc-9ffe-27c342b55d58)<br>
 _New TheHive Body format_